Microsoft Office 2010: Sales

 On June 15, 2011, a year after Office 2010's general availability, Microsoft Office corporate vice president Takeshi Numoto stated that deployment of the productivity suite among business customers was “five times faster” than that of its predecessor, Office 2007, and that the latest version was “the fastest-selling consumer version of Office ever” with a copy being sold every second since the product launched; the claim was previously made by Microsoft in January during the Consumer Electronics Show.
 Based on this claim, Network World estimated that an approximate 31.5 million licenses were sold since Office 2010's launch.
-Office Online proved to be popular as well, with Nuoto stating that it had seen over 50 million unique visitors since its launch.
+Office Online proved to be popular as well, with Numoto stating that it had seen over 50 million unique visitors since its launch.
 By July 2011, over 100 million licenses were sold, which contributed to record Q4 earnings and annual revenue.
 However, year-over-year consumer revenue for Office had declined by 8 percent, though revenue from Microsoft's Business Division had increased by 27 percent during the same period.
 During the second quarter of Microsoft's 2012 fiscal year, the company reported a revenue of $20.9 billion—another record for the company—with Office 2010 being a contributing factor, having sold nearly 200 million licenses as of December 31, 2011, in spite of declining Windows sales.

 Microsoft reportedly discontinued sales of Office 2010 on January 31, 2013, just two days after its successor, Office 2013, reached general availability.